djaodjin/djaodjin-saas/docs/security.rst

 Examples
 --------

-Let's say you want to give POST access to contributors on :doc:`/api/billing/charges/:charge/refund/<api>`, you would write the following in your urls.py:
+Let's say you want to give POST access to contributors on the refund API, you would write the following in your urls.py:

 .. code-block:: python